SyedTahaA/Noise-Reduction-Tool/README.md

 # Noise-Reduction-Tool
-An attempt at using a functional model based neural network to reduce image noise
+An attempt at using a functional model based neural network to reduce guassian noise from image